kd8bny/blog/content/posts/session_inhibit2.md

 alias unblock='kill -SIGKILL $INHIBIT_PID; INHIBIT_PID='
 ```

-Boom! toss that in your .*rc file and call it a night!
+Boom!
+Toss that in your .*rc file and call it a night!

 ## What about